 There are three main muscle groups in the legs.
 The quadriceps, hamstrings, and calves.
 All of them require different training stimulus in order to maximize their growth potential.
-Below are the best leg exercises a trainee could do; starting with the King of them all, the back squat.
+Below we have listed the best leg exercises for building mass; starting with the King of them all, the back squat.

 Often touted as being one of the greatest exercises a person can do, no matter your goal, back squats can provide the stimulus your quadriceps and hamstrings require.

 There are two main ways to perform the back squat, high-bar and low-bar.

 A high-bar back squat has you place the bar on top of the traps and keep an upright torso throughout the movement.
 This is the style of squatting that is commonly seen when watching Olympic lifters train.
 This style of squatting allows you to squat very deep, putting the quadriceps into a deep stretch at the bottom.